Logo of the The Poor Swiss

 (Disclosure: Some of the links below may be affiliate links)

-Findependent is a recent Robo-Advisor.
-They only started in 2021.
+Findependent is a relatively recent robo-advisor.
+They started in 2021.
 But they have some interesting characteristics already.
-This review will cover all there is to know about Findependent and its pros and cons.
+They have been growing fast since their creation.

 About Findependent